-- Job hazards or potential job hazards including cuts, bruises, animal or insect bites or stings, sprains, strains, broken bones, exposure to electrical shock, and operation of Division vehicles or equipment, falling objects.
+- Job hazards or potential job hazards include cuts, bruises, animal or insect bites or stings, sprains, strains, broken bones, exposure to electrical shock and operation of Division vehicles or equipment, falling objects.

-- Duties involve walking or standing for long periods of time on even, uneven, hard, soft, wet, or dry surfaces.
+- Duties involve walking, standing, or kneeling for long periods of time on even, uneven, hard, soft, wet or dry surfaces.

-- Duties may involve lifting of objects up to 100 pounds.
+- Duties may involve lifting of objects up to 100 pounds, with assistance.

-The work environment characteristics described above are representative of those an employee encounters while performing the essential functions of this job.
+The work environment characteristics described above are representative of those an employee may encounter while performing the essential functions of this job

-- Duties require use of hands to finger, handle, feel, or operate objects, tools, or controls, grasp, manipulate, reach with hands and arms; overall hand and finger dexterity.
+- Duties require use of hands to finger, handle, feel or operate objects, tools or controls, grasp, manipulate, reach with hands and arms, overall and finger dexterity.

 - Duties require ability to talk and hear.

-- Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus, bilateral coordination, and eye and hand coordination.
+- Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perceptions, and ability to adjust focus, bilateral coordination eye and hand coordination.

-Formal application, rating of education and experience, oral interview and reference check; job related tests might be required.
+Formal application, rating of education and experience; oral interview and reference check; job related tests may be requested.

-The job description does not constitute an employment agreement between the employer and the employee and is subject to change by the employer as the needs of the employer and requirements of the job change.
+This Position Description does not constitute an employment agreement between the employer and employee and is subject to change by the employer as the needs of the employer and requirements of the job change.